 In the event that the vaccine is administered at less than the recommended dose, vaccination will need to be repeated because the dose that the individual received may not be sufficient to evoke a full immune response.
 Where possible, the dose of vaccine should be repeated on the same day or as soon as possible after.
-In the event that the additional dose of vaccine cannot be administered at the same visit or day, arrangements should be made to administer the additional dose as soon as possible, thus not to delay future doses.
+In the event that the additional dose of vaccine cannot be administered at the same visit or day, arrangements should be made to administer the additional dose as soon as possible.